Table of Contents:

 These impersonation attacks include domain spoofing, cybersquatting, and typosquatting.
 Thereby, impersonators create fake websites or register different extensions of the same domain name in order to sell it back to the original brand to make a profit.
 Other reasons for these impersonation attacks are stealing sensitive information or selling counterfeits.

 Copyrighted digital content

-Copyrights protect the original works of a creator such as written texts, music, images, videos, software codes, and others.
+Copyrights protect website content and the original works of a creator such as written texts, music, images, videos, software codes, and others.
 Creators are granted automatic protection by copyright law when they publish on their website or any other tangible medium.
-This protection includes the exclusive rights to publish, sell, modify and reproduce the original works.
+This content theft protection includes the exclusive rights to publish, sell, modify and reproduce the original works.